Types & Characteristics of Stainless Steel

 Uses of stainless steel by gradeAny stainless steel can be used for banding.
 There are approximately 2,000 types of stainless steel that are regularly manufactured.
 Understanding why the aforementioned three types are used for banding is very important.
 There are specific reasons why they are chosen.

 BA202, BA203, BA204, BA205, BA206, BA430, BA431, and BA432 are all 201 stainless steel products.
-They are between one quarter inch and one and a quarter inch in width.
+They start at one quarter inch and can go all the way up to two inches in width.
 This type of stainless steel in these widths is, by far, the most common and popular in use.

 Characteristics of 201201 stainless bends easily and tensions easily.
 It has excellent characteristics where elongation is concerned and, overall, it is a very easy product to work with.